-6.2 Acceptance of the Results of External English Examinations
+6.1 Acceptance of the Results of External English Examinations

 Those applicants who submitted results of external English examinations such as TOEIC (limited to open examinations), TOEFL-PBT (Written examination of TOEFL), TOEFL-CBT (TOEFL examination by computer), and TOEFL-iBT (TOEFL examination by internet), the results will be converted to suit the level of our Graduate School and will be compared with the result of the English examination of the entrance examinations and the better result will be taken as the final result.
-However, for applicants who submit a result of external examinations, it is optional to take the English examination of our Graduate School.

-The conversion table below was made by referring to the website of The Educational Testing Network Service.
+However, for applicants who submit a result of external examinations, if they are absent of the English examination of our Graduate School, the final result will be the score from the external English.
+The conversion criterion is shown in the following table.
+It was made by referring to the website of The Educational Testing Network Service.